-Up to date physical and immunization reports must be on file BEFORE the child attends his/her first day of camp!
-Children will be unable to attend camp if these reports are not on file.
+Up to date physical and immunization reports must be on file BEFORE the child attends their first day of camp!
 HEALTH FORMS: All required health forms must be completed in the registration packet.
 In accordance with state regulations, no child will be permitted to be at camp without all required documentation completed.